 H. Conditions.

-(1) If the Board of Appeals elects to grant a special permit pursuant to this § 300-14.10, it may impose conditions upon the granting thereof at its discretion.
+(1) If the Board of Appeals elects to grant a special permit pursuant to this Article, it may impose conditions upon the granting thereof at its discretion.
 No building permit shall be granted for construction authorized by a special permit granted hereunder until plans have been submitted to the Building Inspector which specify in detail the manner of compliance with any conditions set by the Board of Appeals.

 (2) The Board shall also impose the conditions specified below on the following uses: